Glossary of Islam: S

-witness, martyr.
+Witness, martyr.
 Usually refers to a person killed whilst fighting in "jihād fī sabīl Allāh" (jihad for the sake of Allah).
-Often used in modern times for deaths in a political cause (including victims of soldiers, deaths in battle, et cetera) which are viewed by some Muslims as a spiritual cause not just a political cause.
-But the real meaning of Jihad is to defend Islam in any way; thus, it could be in an economic way or could refer to fighting for the rights of the oppressed or the believers; most often it refers to mastering one's own inclination for evil and shirk.
+Often used in modern times for deaths in a political cause (including victims of soldiers, deaths in battle, etc.) which are viewed by some Muslims as a spiritual cause, not just as a political cause.
+But the real meaning of jihad is to defend Islam in any way; thus, it could be in an economic way or it could refer to fighting for the rights of the oppressed or the believers; most often it refers to mastering one's own inclination for evil and shirk.